1nsomn1aa/Stickered-V2/README.md

 The project is hosted on **Heroku**, with the following setup:
 - AWS S3 bucket for image and static file storage
-- Stripe live/test keys handled via config vars
+- Stripe test keys handled via config vars
 - Heroku PostgreSQL as the primary database
 - Heroku Config Vars to hide sensitive information